willfurnass/sheffield_hpc/sharc/software/apps/singularity.rst

 The security risks associated with providing outdated builds of Singularity are considered to outweigh the risk of upgrading to backwards incompatible versions.

-Singularity has been installed on all worker nodes using a RPM that was built in-house from the Singularity source.
+Singularity has been installed on all worker nodes using the latest RPM package from the `EPEL <https://fedoraproject.org/wiki/EPEL>`_ repository.